PaddlePaddle/PaddleOCR/doc/doc_en/detection_en.md

 " Image file name             Image annotation information encoded by json.dumps" ch4_test_images/img_61.jpg    [{"transcription": "MASA", "points": [[310, 104], [416, 141], [418, 216], [312, 179]]}, {...}]
 ```
-The image annotation after json.dumps() encoding is a list containing multiple dictionaries.
+The image annotation after **json.dumps()** encoding is a list containing multiple dictionaries.

 The `points` in the dictionary represent the coordinates (x, y) of the four points of the text box, arranged clockwise from the point at the upper left corner.

-`transcription` represents the text of the current text box, and this information is not needed in the text detection task.
+`transcription` represents the text of the current text box. **When its content is "###" it means that the text box is invalid and will be skipped during training.**

-If you want to train PaddleOCR on other datasets, you can build the annotation file according to the above format.
+If you want to train PaddleOCR on other datasets, please build the annotation file according to the above format.

 ## TRAINING